Basic Blackjack Cheat Sheet & Strategies

 A hard hand is one where the numbers on your cards cannot be changed, even by an Ace (so say, 9 and K – total 19, or 8, 4 and Ace – total 13, because if the Ace was 11 you would bust over 21).

 Why are there no rules to take insurance or to surrender?

 Generally, if played perfectly, you should never have to take insurance on a potential Blackjack.

 The odds of the dealer getting a Blackjack is far smaller than you losing half your bet.
 Sure, it happens sometimes, but mostly you’ll lose half your cash.

 So it’s just better to go for it.

 As for surrender, that’s another rule that’s a little controversial.
 Sure, some online casino games allow you to give up and get half your bet back.
 But lady luck is a fickle creature.

-There are never any guarantees, which means that even when the odds seem against you, sometimes the dealer can bust.
+There are never any guarantees, which means that even when the odds seem against you, sometimes the dealer hits and can go bust.
 So why not play and try?

 That said, not many table games of online Blackjack allow surrender, so this is a mute point.
-If you can, and want to, the only time that it would seem worthwhile to surrender (as the odds are really stacked against you) is when you have 16 and the dealer has a 10.
+If you can, and want to, the only time that it would seem worthwhile to surrender (as the odds are really stacked against you) is when you have 16 and the dealer stands has a 10.

 Bad Blackjack strategies and myths dispelled

 A lifetime of playing Blackjack with your family and friends, and watching casino movies, can create bad habits.

 Online, those habits lead to losing.
 That’s what happens when you deal with a computer who mathematically randomises the results – there’s a lot less room for human error.

 On the bright side, you know that the odds are completely fair online, as the blackjack deck of cards is shuffled from scratch each time, allowing for a ‘clean’ slate.